Gramli/SmallApiToolkit/README.md

 ...
 app.Run();
 ```
-When you register **LoggingMiddleware**, all non-empty requests and responses will be logged.
-Additionally, the response Body property must have CanRead set to true.
-By default, requests and responses are logged using the Information log level.
-If you need to change the log structure or level, you can inherit from LoggingMiddleware and override the **LogRequest** and **LogResponse** methods.
+By default, requests and responses are logged at the Information log level.
+For more control over logging, you can inherit from **LoggingMiddleware** and override its methods.

+You can find more information about logging in the [Microsoft documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-8.0)

 If you don't need the ability to edit your request and response logs, you can use the **built-in Microsoft middleware**: